Dan chats to the leading film production magazine ‘International Connection’ about working with actors

 International Connection (IC): Are there any tips you can offer to performers regarding their own personal training, perhaps in terms of workout, diet, or attitude, that will help them prepare for a role?

 Dan Roberts: I have many.
 For actors, I would I remind them that if you’re already fit on a scale of 8/10, it’s easier to get to 10/10 in 3 months for a role.
-Problem is, that most actors are happy at 5/10 which doesn’t give you enough time.
+The problem is that most actors are happy at 5/10, which doesn’t give you enough time.
 So how you train when you don’t have role is just as important as when you have a role to prepare for, so when the role comes in you can hit the ground running!

 I’m also a fan of doing things properly.
-If you want to be a great actor then you have to work harder than everyone else.
+If you want to be a great actor, then you have to work harder than everyone else.
 Christian Bale is great example of someone who commits to something physically and his body transformations help his character development.
-Imagine doing batman straight after the Machinist, it’s crazy, but imagine what he must have learned about himself.
+Imagine doing Batman straight after the Machinist; it’s crazy, but imagine what he must have learned about himself.
 You have to suffer a bit to grow!
-Going through transformations, learning martial arts, learning how to ride horses, dancing, doing your own stunts is all an experience and self-development.
+Going through transformations, learning martial arts, learning how to ride horses, dancing, and doing your own stunts is all an experience and self-development.
 It will help you understand yourself more, which in turn helps you get emotionally connected to roles you will play.
 Jake Gyllenhaal is another example.
-He took 6 months training as boxer to play a boxer in Southpaw.
+He took 6 months off his life to train as a boxer to play a boxer in Southpaw.
 It was authentic.
 If you’re actors, you are also an athlete, and you should think like one, train like one and live like one.

 IC: How has the world of personal training changed/ evolved over the past decade?

-IC: Where do you see personal training heading over the next 10 years?
+IC: Where do you see personal training heading over the next ten years?

-Every industry will increasingly be effected by the rise of tech and the millennial mind-set.
+Every industry will increasingly be affected by the rise of tech and the millennial mindset.
 Generally, I think consumers are very savvy and personal trainers who don’t up their game will be left behind.
-This a is good thing, times are changing and the safest way to secure your career, be you a trainer or actor for example, is to be great at what you do!
+This is a good thing, times are changing and the safest way to secure your career, be you a trainer or actor for example, is to be great at what you do!

 Interview featured in International Connection Magazine Winter 2017 & Spring 2018.
 Visit our press page to view more.